 - The personal auto insurance provider may deny or refuse coverage, arguing that the personal policy does not cover commercial driving (i.e., driving in exchange for compensation).

-- DoorDash’s policy will also not apply because it only comes into play when drivers are transporting items for a delivery.
+- DoorDash’s policy will also not apply because it only comes into play when drivers are transporting items for delivery.

 In the event a dasher is at-fault for a crash during a gap period, accident victims can face an uphill battle when filing claims and dealing with insurance companies.